 The obligations for the Executive Board towards the Supervisory Board on information and reporting are not further defined (Section 3.4 para 1 sentence 3 of the Code)

 The Company currently has not agreed a deductible for the D&O insurance taken out on behalf of the members of its Supervisory Board (Section 3.8 para 3 of the Code).

 The Company does not maintain Declarations of Compliance with the German Corporate Governance Code at its website for five years (Section 3.10 sentence 3 of the Code).

-No consideration was given to the relationship between the remuneration of senior management and the staff overall, when determining the remuneration for the Executive Board (Section 4.2.2 para 2 sent.
+No consideration was given to the relationship between the compensation of senior management and the staff overall, when determining the compensation for the Executive Board (Section 4.2.2 para 2 sent.
 3 of the Code)

-Diversity in the Executive Board (Section 5.1.2 para 1 sent.
+Diversity on the Executive Board (Section 5.1.2 para 1 sent.
 2 of the Code)

 The Supervisory Board has not set up any committees (Sections 5.3.1, 5.3.2, 5.3.3 of the Code).

-Performance-related remuneration shall be linked to sustainable growth of the company (Section 5.4.6 para 2 sent.
+Performance-related compensation shall be oriented toward sustainable growth of the enterprise (Section 5.4.6 para 2 sent.
 2 of the Code)

 Please see the explanations under no. 1 for the reasons for not observing the recommendations of the Code stated under no. 2.